bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Concepts-In-Javascript.md

 -   <span id="e43c">when we use `this` in a method it refers to the object that the method is invoked on</span>
 -   <span id="568d">it will let you access other pieces of information from within that object, or even other methods</span>
 -   <span id="3cc8">method style invocation — `object.method(args)` (e.g. built in examples like `Array#push`, or `String#toUpperCase`)</span>
 -   <span id="e9b1">context is set every time we invoke a function</span>
 -   <span id="5423">function style invocation sets the context to the global object no matter what</span>
 -   <span id="31b8">being inside an object does not make the context that object! you still have to use method-style invocation</span>
 -   <span id="fa5a">Utilize the built in `Function#bind` on a callback to maintain the context of this</span>
 -   <span id="5e6d">when we call bind on a function, we get an exotic function back — so the context will always be the same for that new function</span>

-can also work with arguments, so you can have a version of a function with particular arguments and a particular context.the first arg will be the context aka the \`this\` you want it to use.the next arguments will be the functions arguments that you are binding — if you just want to bind it to those arguments in particular, you can use \`null\` as the first argument, so the context won 't be bound, just the arguments — Given a code snippet, identify what \`this\` refers to
+can also work with arguments, so you can have a version of a function with particular arguments and a particular context.the first arg will be the context aka the \`this\` you want it to use.the next arguments will be the functions arguments that you are binding — if you just want to bind it to those arguments in particular, you can use \`null\` as the first argument, so the context won ’t be bound, just the arguments — Given a code snippet, identify what \`this\` refers to

 > Important to recognize the difference between scope and context

--   <span id="a071">**scope works like a dictionary that has all the variables that are available within a given block, plus a pointer back the next outer scope(which itself has pointers to new scopes until you reach the global scope.so you can think about a whole given block 's scope as a kind of linked list of dictionaries) (also, this is not to say that scope is actually implemented in this way, that is just the schema that i can use to understand it)**</span>
+-   <span id="a071">**scope works like a dictionary that has all the variables that are available within a given block, plus a pointer back the next outer scope(which itself has pointers to new scopes until you reach the global scope.so you can think about a whole given block ’s scope as a kind of linked list of dictionaries) (also, this is not to say that scope is actually implemented in this way, that is just the schema that i can use to understand it)**</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*ATcQhZwwSH5EPFWk.gif" class="graf-image" /></figure>-   <span id="f933">**context refers to the value of the \`this\` keyword**</span>
 -   <span id="03e2">the keyword \`this\` exists in every function and it evaluates to the object that is currently invoking that function</span>
 -   <span id="7933">so the context is fairly straightforward when we talk about methods being called on specific objects</span>
--   <span id="f7bb">you could, however, call an object 's method on something other than that object, and then this would refer to the context where/how it was called, e.g.</span>
+-   <span id="f7bb">you could, however, call an object ’s method on something other than that object, and then this would refer to the context where/how it was called, e.g.</span>

 ### CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!

--   <span id="1757">could throw an error if it expects this to have some other method or whatever that doesn't exist</span>
+-   <span id="1757">could throw an error if it expects this to have some other method or whatever that doesn’t exist</span>
 -   <span id="11b1">you could also overwrite values or assign values to exist in a space where they should not exist</span>
 -   <span id="e2bc">if you call a function as a callback, it will set `this` to be the outer function itself, even if the function you were calling is a method that was called on a particular object</span>

 we can use strict mode with `"use strict";` this will prevent you from accessing the global object with `this` in functions, so if you try to call `this` in the global context and change a value, you will get a type error, and the things you try to access will be undefined

 -   <span id="2d21">CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!</span>
--   <span id="e8e4">could throw an error if it expects this to have some other method or whatever that doesn't exist</span>
+-   <span id="e8e4">could throw an error if it expects this to have some other method or whatever that doesn’t exist</span>
 -   <span id="b227">you could also overwrite values or assign values to exist in a space where they should not exist</span>
 -   <span id="a0a0">if you call a function as a callback, it will set `this` to be the outer function itself, even if the function you were calling is a method that was called on a particular object</span>

-> _we can use strict mode with_ `"use strict";` _this will prevent you from accessing the global object with_ `this` _in functions, so if you try to call_ `this` _in the global context and change a value, you will get a type error, and the things you try to access will be undefined_
+> *we can use strict mode with* `"use strict";` *this will prevent you from accessing the global object with* `this` *in functions, so if you try to call* `this` *in the global context and change a value, you will get a type error, and the things you try to access will be undefined*

 ### POJOs

 ### POJOs

 #### 1. Label variables as either Primitive vs. Reference

-Javascript considers most data types to be 'primitive', these data types are immutable, and are passed by value.
-The more complex data types: Array and Object are mutable, are considered 'reference' data types, and are passed by reference.
+Javascript considers most data types to be ‘primitive’, these data types are immutable, and are passed by value.
+The more complex data types: Array and Object are mutable, are considered ‘reference’ data types, and are passed by reference.

 -   <span id="05bb">Boolean — Primitive</span>
 -   <span id="a5ab">Null — Primitive</span>